mattdowdell/notes/blog/20251223-trade-offs.md

 is perhaps a sub-lesson: what is bad today, does not need to be as bad tomorrow.
 But for now, lets focus on the main lesson.

-I joined Akamai in August 2024 to work on their next-generation ObjectStorage offering.
+I joined my team in August 2024 to work on their next-generation ObjectStorage offering.
 At the time, it was in a Beta testing phase, but later reached General Availability (GA) in January 2025.
 As befits a new product that was built relatively quickly, were a good number of trade-offs.
 But the one that I've orbited the most this year was performance at the cost of availability.

 Our entire architecture was predicated upon sharding.
 We took a number of [Ceph] clusters, and